EDVC-Python-Assignments/CIS3330-CODE-8-Correlations-and-ANOVA/README.md

 ## Instructions

-In this coding assignment you are asked to complete two things:
+In this coding assignment, you are asked to complete two things:

 1. Correlation matrix for the datasets **Flight_Delays_2018.csv** and **coffee.csv**.
-2. Conduct ANOVA analysis on the **coffee.csv** for a subset of coffee "Location_Country" that are not significantly different and one subset of data that are significantly different
+2. Conduct ANOVA analysis on the **coffee.csv** for a subset of coffee "Location_Country" that are not significantly different and one subset of data that is significantly different

 ## Deliverables